 The Alcohol and Other Drug (AOD) Prevention Team convened in January of 2010 and has met on a monthly basis since that time.
 The current membership includes:

-- Nancy Reynolds, Program Director, Center for Health Promotion (Chair)
+- Nancy Reynolds, Program Director, Center for Health Promotion, Center for Counseling, Health and Wellness (Chair)

-- Deborah Harper, Director, Office of Counseling and Wellness
+- Deborah Harper, Director, Center for Counseling, Health and Wellness

-- Ron Trunzo, Associate Director of Residential Life/Judicial Affairs
+- Ron Trunzo, Associate Director of Residential Life and Judicial Affairs

 - Michael Leary, Assistant Director, Judicial Affairs

 - Rory Rothman, Associate Vice President, Student Affairs/Campus Life

 - Thomas Dunn, Investigator, Office of Public Safety and Emergency Management

 - Mel Jensen, Academic Advisor, Academic Advising Center

 - Sarah Schupp, Program Coordinator, First Year Experience, OSEMA